Ifeanyi Kalu

-Ifeanyi Kalu is a Nigerian actor, and film maker.
-He is best known for his role in the movie Lagos Cougars where he starred alongside Uche Jombo, Monalisa Chinda, Alexx Ekubo and the Africa Independent Television (AIT) series Allison's Stand alongside Joselyn Dumas, Bimbo Manuel, and Victor Olaotun.
+Ifeanyi Kalu Ifeanyi Kalu is a Nigerian actor, visual artist, filmmaker, and pastor known for his work in Nollywood film and television.
+He gained wider recognition for his performances in productions such as the Netflix original series, Wrath and Revenge which is the official spin-off series of the hit Nigerian political drama Sons of The Caliphate, FilmOne Entertainment’s Adire, and films including Mother’s Love, Remi and Nneoma, On Different Grounds, and Blood Sisters 2.

+Beyond acting, Kalu’s work extends into photography and visual storytelling, where he explores atmosphere, everyday life, space, and the relationship between people and their environments through cinematic imagery.
+Based in Lagos, his visual work exists between documentary observation and cinema, often using texture, stillness, and mood to examine contemporary African life and cultural continuity.

+In December 2025, he was ordained as a pastor at Celebration Church International, a role he has described as his highest calling — representing Jesus Christ and communicating His truth through ministry and culture.

 Early life

 Kalu was born in Surulere, a suburb in Lagos State, southwestern Nigeria.
 Kalu is of Igbo heritage from Imo State in the eastern part of Nigeria.
 He studied Computer science in the university.

 Personal life

 Kalu married filmmaker Nicolette Ndigwe in 2021.

 Career

 Kalu began his career as a model, appearing in television and billboard commercials.
 In 2011, he enrolled in the Royal Arts Academy to study acting.
 His breakout screen role was in 2012, when he was cast in the role of Usen in the movie Kokomma produced by Uduak Isong Oguamanam and directed by Tom Robson.
 The movie received 3 nominations at the 9th Africa Movie Academy Awards.

 In 2014, his roles in the movies Lagos Cougars and Perfect Union earned him a City People Awards nomination for Most Promising Actor, an award he was again nominated for in 2017.
 In 2019 he received another nomination from City People Awards for Best Supporting Actor, and in the same year, he was nominated for and won the Best Supporting Actor award at the United Kingdom-based Zulu African Film Academy Awards (ZAFAA), for his role in the movie Kuvana, where he starred alongside Wale Ojo, Sambasa Nzeribe and Ivie Okujaiye.

-In 2019, Kalu launched a "ready-to-wear" fashion line tagged Ifeanyi Kalu.
+In 2026, he participated in For This Cause, a group exhibition at Kokopelli Gallery, Ikoyi, Lagos, as part of the Parcours Récits Croisés Art Circuit, alongside Titilola Fagbemi, Chukwuemeka Anthony, Okenwa Chimaobi, and Femi Arogundade.